RESULTS IN 15 MIN. FACT SHEET-2 FOR PATIENTS

 POTENTIAL RISKS INCLUDE:

-- – Possible incorrect test result (see below for more information).
+- False positives and false negatives (see below for more information).

 POTENTIAL BENEFITS INCLUDE:

-- – The results, along with other information, can help your healthcare provider make informed recommendations about your care.
+- The results, along with other information, can help your healthcare provider make informed recommendations.

 What does it mean if I have a positive test result?